realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

     - "isolated"

     > JEEPERS CREEPERS!
 That's a lot of names for the same thing, people!
+    >> ### Humans like to give many names to things that are important and/or big problems to manage.

 - The concept of scopes was introduced to limit the use of "globally mutable" variables and visibility of functions.
   - This is the origin of "encapsulation" and first introduced to limit the visibility of the "local" variables